Tensor networks and graphical calculus for open quantum systems: Tensor network proofs

-With this equivalence made, the proof of the snake-equation for the ``S'' bend is given in Fig.~\ref{fig:snake-proof}.
-The proof for the reflected ``S'' snake-equation follows naturally from the equivalence defined in Fig.~\ref{fig:tensor-product-equiv}.
+With this equivalence made, the proof of the snake-equation for the ``S'' bend is given by \figeq{ } The proof for the reflected ``S'' snake-equation follows naturally from the equivalence defined in \eqref{fig:tensor-product-equiv}.

-The proof of our tensor network for the transposition of a linear operator $A$ is shown in Fig.~\ref{fig:transpose-proof}.
-To prove this algebraically we note that the corresponding algebraic equation for the transposition tensor network is
+The proof of our tensor network for the transposition of a linear operator $A$ is as follows: \figeq{ } To prove this algebraically we note that the corresponding algebraic equation for the transposition tensor network is

-The proof for transposition by counter-clockwise wire bending follows from the equivalence relation in Eqn~\eqref{eqn:tensor-product-equiv}.
+The proof for transposition by counter-clockwise wire bending follows from the equivalence relation in \eqref{eqn:tensor-product-equiv} and \eqref{fig:tensor-product-equiv}.

-With the tensor network for transposition of an operator proven, the proof of transposition by contracting through a Bell-state $\ket{\Phi^+}$ is then an application of the snake-equation as shown in Fig.~\ref{fig:bell-transpose-proof}.
+With the tensor network for transposition of an operator proven, the proof of transposition by contracting through a Bell-state $\ket{\Phi^+}$ is then an application of the snake equation as shown: \figeq{ }